Combined Bomber Offensive: CBO Plan

+1944 USAAF combined air-arms strategic bombing training film.

 A committee under Eaker, led by Hansell and including Brig.
 Gen. Orvil A. Anderson, drew up a plan for Combined Bomber Operations.
 Finished in April 1943, the plan recommended 18 operations during each three-month phase (12 in each phase were expected to be successful) against 76 specific targets.
 The plan also projected the US bomber strength for the four phases (944, 1,192, 1,746, and 2,702 bombers) through 31 March 1944.

 Eaker's "Combined Bomber Offensive Plan" was "a document devised to help Arnold get more planes and men (Note: The "Bradley Plan" was for Eighth Air Force troop build-up.) for the 8th Air Force" and not "designed to affect British operations in any substantive way."
 While the CBO Plan was being developed, the British independently drew up a plan in April 1943 entitled "The Attack on the GAF" which identified German fighter strength as "the most formidable weapon...against our bomber offensive" and advocated attacks on airfields and aircraft factories, The document recommended attacks on 34 airfields that were within range of the Rhubarb and Circus operations.
 The plan identified ten towns (Note: Bremen, Brunswick (Braunschweig), Kassel, Hamburg, Schweinfurt, Hanover, Stuttgart, Gotha, Eisenach and Oschersleben) as suitable for attack by high level daytime bombing followed by RAF night attacks and may have influenced target selection by the Eighth AF (and, later, the Ninth AF).
 The Combined Chiefs of Staff approved the "Eaker Plan" on May 19, 1943, and identified six specific "target systems" such as the German aircraft industry (including fighter strength):